p10rahulm/your-static-website/content/books/book3.md

 # The below image will be shown in all the cards pointing to this article
 caption_image = "bubbles.jpg"

+# The below summary message will be shown in all the cards pointing to this article.
+# If not available, it would be generated from the content of the page.
+summary_content = '''
+The book is very very good.
+It needs to be read by one and all.
+Generally I don't say much.
+But know this is true'''

 show_popup = true
 show_sharer = true